Skip to content

 Gateway, Acquiring, Risk Management, Payouts, eZeeWallet

 Genesis Gateway is the core: card and APM processing under one API.
-In-house acquiring is the second product line — emerchantpay holds Visa and Mastercard Principal Membership and acquires directly for EU and UK card volume, with LATAM local acquiring added in 2024-2025.
+In-house acquiring is the second product line, where emerchantpay holds Visa and Mastercard Principal Membership and acquires directly for EU and UK card volume, with LATAM local acquiring added in 2024-2025.
 Risk & Fraud Management Services bundle 3DS2, rule-based fraud screening, chargeback alerts and dispute handling.
-Payout API handles bank disbursements in Europe (SEPA) and Brazil (PIX) with instant or batch options. eZeeWallet is the in-house e-wallet for player accounts.
-Web Payment Form (WPF) is the hosted checkout option.
+The Payout API handles bank disbursements in Europe (SEPA) and Brazil (PIX) with instant or batch options. eZeeWallet is the in-house e-wallet for player accounts.
+The Web Payment Form (WPF) is the hosted checkout option.
 The whole stack sits under one merchant contract.

 Payment Methods